Metropolis-nexus/Authentik-Setup/README.md

 Stage update:
 - Stage -> metropolis-authentication-identification -> Change enrollment flow to metropolis-enrollment-flow

+#### metropolis-recovery-flow
+- Name: Default recovery flow
+- Title: Reset your password
+- Slug: metropolis-recovery-flow
+- Designation: Recovery
+- Authentication: No requirement (This should be "Require no authentication", but we are using No requirement temporarily due to (this bug)[https://github.com/goauthentik/authentik/issues/13714])
+- Enable compatibility mode
+- Denied action: MESSAGE_CONTINUE
+- Policy engine mode: any
+- Layout: Sidebar left

+Stage bindings:

+Policy evaluation is copied from the default flow, it's a little strange.
+Need to double check later.

+- default-recovery-identification -> 10
+  - Enable "Evaluate when flow is planned" (Keep "Evaluate when stage is run")
+  - default-recovery-skip-if-restored -> 0
+- default-recovery-email -> 20
+  - Enable "Evaluate when flow is planned" (Keep "Evaluate when stage is run")
+- Change your password -> 30
+  - Enable "Evaluate when flow is planned" (Disable "Evaluate when stage is run")
+- default-recovery-user-write -> 40
+  - Enable "Evaluate when flow is planned" (Disable "Evaluate when stage is run")
+- default-recovery-user-login -> 100
+  - Enable "Evaluate when flow is planned" (Disable "Evaluate when stage is run")

+Stage update:
+- Stage -> metropolis-authentication-identification -> Change recovery flow to metropolis-recovery-flow

 #### metropolis-user-settings-flow
 - Name: Metropolis user settings
 - Title: Update your info